vic-torr/machines-monitor/README.md

 6.)
 =============================

 A simple algorithm was chosen to control the elevator.
-It assumes  a uniform distribution of requests and destinations between the floors:
+It assumes an uniform distribution of requests and destinations between the floors:

-- The elevator has a capacity of X peoples.
+- The elevator has a capacity of X people.

-- As long as there’s someone inside or ahead of the elevator who wants to go in the current direction, keep heading in that direction.
+- As long as there’s someone inside the elevator or in its direction, who wants to go in the current direction, keep heading in that direction.

 - Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction, if it's not completely loaded yet.
 Otherwise, stop and wait for a call.

 Test 0: No one requested.
 Stay on the current floor.
 Test 1: One person requesting elevator.
 The elevator is idle, then it must go immediately to the requested floor.
 Test 2: One person requesting an elevator already in use.
-The elevator is in the way of the requested floor, it must stop at the requested floor.
+The elevator is on the way to the requested floor, it must stop at the requested floor.
 Test 3: One person requesting an elevator already in use.
 If the elevator is NOT in the way of the requested floor, so it must switch direction to the requested floor.
-Test 4: X+1 persons requesting elevator to go to first floor.
-It must attend X peoples THEN fetch the last one.
+Test 4: X+1 people requesting elevator to go to the first floor.
+It must attend X peoples and then fetch the last one.
-Test 5: X persons current in the elevator.
+Test 5: X people currently in the elevator.
 It must stop whenever it reaches a requested destination floor.

 <br />